How do I find out whether I can get any benefits or subsidies?

 If you receive a benefit and your partner is aged 16-18 years, your partner may have youth activity obligations.

-Anyone receiving a benefit must get approval from Work and Income before you go overseas for any length of time.
+Anyone receiving a benefit must get approval from Work and Income before going overseas for any length of time.

 If you have an arrest warrant it must be cleared within 28 days after its issue.
-If it hasn’t been cleared within this time you’ll receive a letter from WINZ giving you a further ten days.
+If it hasn’t been cleared within this time you’ll receive a letter from Work and Income giving you a further ten days.
 If it hasn’t been cleared after this time your benefit will be affected.

 This also applies to partners of beneficiaries, and people receiving New Zealand Superannuation or Veteran’s Benefit.